Probing High-Speed Electron Behavior in Magnetized Plasma Using Intense Laser Pulses and Quantum Electrodynamics

 where

 and

 i.e.~$\Xi_1=-\Xi_{-1}$.
-Using Eq.~(55) and Eq.~(56) and using definition of $\chi$ and $\eta$ in Eq.~(54),we get the final form of the solution of the Dirac equation is as
+Using Eq.~(60) and Eq.~(61) and using definition of $\chi$ and $\eta$ in Eq.~(59),we get the final form of the solution of the Dirac equation is as

-where the value of $\nu_0$ is determined considering the following assumptions: For $m^*{}^2 \ne 0$, Eq.~ (39) has left with $4\times 4$ vector equations.
+where the value of $\nu_0$ is determined considering the following assumptions: For $m^*{}^2 \ne 0$, Eq.~ (44) has left with $4\times 4$ vector equations.
 It implies that the degeneracy of $\mathcal {} $ is 4 with a choice of 4 degrees of freedom; hence, the value of $\nu_0$ can be taken arbitrarily.
-Further, for $k'\cdot x' \to \pm \infty,$ the solution given in Eq.~(20) reduces to a free particle Dirac equation.
+Further, for $k'\cdot x' \to \pm \infty,$ the solution given in Eq.~(25) reduces to a free particle Dirac equation.
 Thus, the final solution of the Dirac equation takes the following form

-Also for $m^*\ne 0$, we have
+Also for $m_{\text ph}\ne 0$, we have

-and Eq.~(52) reduces to the following form
+and Eq.~(57) reduces to the following form

-The results for $b$ and $\Xi_1$ show that in the absence of plasma, our results deduce to well-known Volkov solutions except for a factor $\left(\Omega^2_{ce}/\omega^2\right)^2(\omega_{pe}^2+2\Sigma {m^{*}}^2)$ which indicates the dependence of an external magnetic field, plasma frequency and helicity of polarized states of relativistic electron including renormalized mass of electron.
-The solution for b given in Eq.~(60) gives a new kind of Dirac solution of a relativistic electron near the SF-QED regime.
-The solution given in Eq.~(60) clearly shows a significant deviation from the Volkov results obtained earlier by Beers ~\etal\cite{Beers72}.
-The form of present solutions in the plasma medium is contrary to the Volkov solutions at intensities $ 10^{18}{Wcm^{-2}}\le\text I\le 10^{23}{Wcm^{-2}}$.\\ These solutions of the Dirac equation are functions of the laser frequency, cyclotron frequency, and plasma frequency, along with including the renormalized mass of the electron.
+where $\Sigma^2$ is considered 1 for photon field and $m_{\text ph}=\omega_p$.The results for $b$ and $\Xi_1$ show that in the absence of plasma, our results deduce to well-known Volkov solutions except for a factor $\left(\Omega^2_{ce}/\omega^2\right)^2(2\omega_{p}^2+\Sigma {m_{e}}^2)$ which indicates the dependence of an external magnetic field, plasma frequency, modified laser frequency, helicity of polarized states of relativistic electron and effective mass of photon.
+The solution for b given in Eq.~(62) gives a new kind of Dirac solution of a relativistic electron near the SF-QED regime.
+The solution given in Eq.~(60) clearly shows a significant deviation from the Volkov results obtained earlier by Beers ~\cite{Beers72}.
+The form of present solutions in the plasma medium is contrary to the Volkov solutions at intensities $ 10^{18}\si{Wcm^{-2}}\le\text I\le 10^{23}\si{Wcm^{-2}}$.\\ These solutions of the Dirac equation are functions of the laser frequency, cyclotron frequency, and plasma frequency, along with including the renormalized mass of the electron.
 These solutions can be reproduced to Volkov solutions under the conditions $\omega_p=\sqrt{\Sigma}m^{*}$ and $\Omega_{ce}=\omega$.